kirjai/deprecated-blog/_posts/2016-03-17-form-validation.markdown

 It is a little easier to check the validity of our email field now.
 Let's get on to displaying error messages.

-The first step we can do is show a paragraph tag `<p>` with an error message saying that the email field is invalid.
+The first thing we'll do is add a paragraph tag `<p>` with an error message saying that the email field is invalid.

 {% highlight html %}